-Credit transfer is a system to count the credits that you obtained during the period of your studies abroad as credits required for graduation upon screening.
+Credit transfer is a system to count the credits that you obtained during the period of your study abroad as credits required for graduation upon screening.

-Credits obtained from studies not defined in category 1, such as short-term study abroad and summer school programs may also be transferred, in which case you must consult the Office before attending the programs.
+Credits obtained from studying abroad not defined in category "1.
+Definition of Studying Abroad", such as short-term study abroad and summer school programs may also be transferred, in which case you must consult the Office before attending the programs.

-However, if studying abroad in the category of 1-(1) C, credits are not transferred.
+However, if studying abroad in the category of "1-(1) C", credits are not transferred.

-If you wish to transfer credits obtained at a university, etc., at which you studied abroad, prepare the necessary transcripts, lecture syllabuses, etc., required for transfer of credits after you return to Japan.
+If you wish to transfer credits obtained at the host university, prepare the necessary transcripts, lecture syllabuses, etc., required for transfer of credits after you return to Japan.
 Details will be provided separately.